XiaoouPan/FarmTest/README.md

 For example, `?farm.test` will present a detailed documentation with inputs, outputs and examples of the function `farm.test`.

-## Testing examples
+## Examples

-Here we generate data from factor model *X = &mu; + Bf + &epsilon;* with 3 factors.
-Our data has sample size 50 and dimensionality 100.
-The first five means are set to 2, while the others are 0.
+First generate data from a three-factor model *X = &mu; + Bf + &epsilon;*.
+The sample size and dimension (the number of hypotheses) are taken to be 50 and 100, respectively.
+The number of nonnulls is 5.

 ```r
 library(FarmTest)